Hotel credit cards are among the most underrated credit cards out there, in my opinion, given the perks that they potentially offer.

 Visit Priority Pass lounges with this card

 $100 Hilton On-Property Credit

-The card also offers a $100 on property credit at Waldorf Astoria and Conrad when you book stays of at least two nights with an eligible rate through this page.
+The Hilton Aspire Card also offers a $100 on-property credit at Waldorf Astoria and Conrad when you book stays of at least two nights with an eligible rate through this page.

 - You have to book a specific rate, so points stays, discounted member rates, etc., don’t qualify